 Looking To The Future

-As we grow, our aim is to continue to find innovative ways and materials to always make our brand more sustainable ecologically but also to support craftsmanship so the intricate skills required for the beautiful art of lace and lingerie making continue to be passed on for generations and support the communities we are involved with.
-We are currently looking into integrating biodegradable fabrics in our collections in 2019.
+All this, so the intricate skills required for the beautiful art of lace and lingerie making continue to be passed on for generations and support the communities we are involved with.

 We are proud to support the foundation Sekool founded by our manufacturer in Madagascar.
 Sekool creates educational programs to re-integrate children from disadvantaged communities into the public school system.
-Their program has been so successful, they gave the very first school they built to the government to run as a public school.
+The success of their program has seen them giving the very first school they built to the government to run as a public school.

-They also make the best use of their factory grounds and created an amazing veggie garden at the back that they use to make fresh meals for the kids daily.
-The factory is extremely observant of their staffs' wellbeing and follows very strict codes to guarantee that they are always safe (they are in the process of finalising their international certification).
-In Africa, labor communities are often subject to malnutrition, so they provide food to ensure all the workers have a nutritious meal daily.
+They also make the best use of their factory grounds and grow a fantastic veggie garden at the back of the premises.
+They use all these homegrown vegetables to prepare fresh meals to the kids daily.
+The factory is extremely observant of their staffs' wellbeing.
+They follow stringent codes to guarantee that the workers are always safe (they are in the process of finalising their international certification).
+In Africa, labour communities are often subject to malnutrition, so they provide food to ensure all the workers have a nutritious meal daily.